-28. The worlds does not revolve around you and things aren’t owed to. you.
+28. The world does not revolve around you and things aren’t owed to you.
 We must be conscious of others and work hard for what we have.

 29. If you want to borrow something, you have to ask for permission first.
 Only if granted you can borrow it.
 Once borrowed, it is your responsibility to return it as you found it and where you found it.